How Do I Set Up a Preferred or Chosen Name?

 • Any off-campus communications (such as any letter sent to a permanent address, communication with emergency personnel, licensing boards)

-How do I request a preferred/chosen name?
+How do I change or update a preferred/chosen name?

 Disclaimer: The district acknowledges that as long as the use of a preferred/chosen name is not for the purpose of misrepresentation, the preferred/chosen name should be used whenever possible in the course of district business and education.